Health awareness

 • Measles can cause serious health complications, affecting several organ systems such as ears, eyes leading to blindness, gastrointestinal tract, central nervous system including inflammation of the brain and death.

-• Approximately 30 percent of reported measles cases have one or more complications, such as encephalitis or pneumonia.
+• Approximately 30% of reported measles cases have one or more complications, such as encephalitis or pneumonia.

-• Approximately 567 people die globally from measles-related complications each day, that equates to 24 deaths every hour.
+• Each day, approximately 373 people die globally from measles-related complications, that equates to more than 15 deaths every hour as of 2023.

 Understanding measles outbreaks